 In an effort to reach an even more diverse pool of candidates, TCG has made the following changes to the RLC program.
 Applicants will no longer need to be nominated to apply; and the program is now open to leaders of color who are advancing their career in theatre criticism/journalism.

-In 2017, RLC will form a cohort of exceptionally talented early-career leaders of color from Oregon who are advancing their careers in the U.S. not-for-profit theatre and related sectors, and who demonstrate the potential to impact the field in a positive way.
-Activities will span from June 2017 through May 2018.
-Participants will be required to attend an orientation meeting as well as all professional development workshops and events in Portland from June 4th - 11th during the 2017 TCG National Conference.
+In 2018, RLC will form a cohort of exceptionally talented early-career leaders of color from St. Louis City/County, MO and New York, NY who are advancing their careers in the U.S. not-for-profit theatre and related sectors; and who demonstrate the potential to impact the field in a positive way.
+Activities will span from June 2018 through May 2019.
+Participants will be required to attend an orientation meeting on Saturday, June 2, 2018 in St. Louis.
+New York-based participants should plan to arrive in St. Louis on Friday, June 1st.
+In addition, all RLC participants are required to participate in professional development workshops and events in St. Louis from June 11—17 during the 2018 TCG National Conference.

-The cohort will be highlighted as part of Spotlight On activities at the Conference, including being integrated into Conference programming, appearing in a Spotlight On video that will be shown at the Conference, and inclusion in a Spotlight On brochure that will be distributed to all Conference attendees.
+The RLC cohort will be highlighted in TCG’s Spotlight On programming at the Conference, including networking opportunities, appearing in a Spotlight On slideshow that will be shown at the Conference, and inclusion in a Spotlight On brochure that will be distributed to all Conference attendees.

-TCG will provide the following to RLC participants from Oregon:
+TCG will provide the following to RLC participants:

 o Professional development workshops and networking opportunities

 o Job search training

 o Access to veteran leaders in the field